NYPL/engineering-general/standards/performance-testing.md

 - **LoadForge**: Performance monitoring features that include Core Web Vitals scores
 - **New Relic Browser**: Collects data from actual users over the last 7 day period

 PageSpeed Insights is the preferred tool for measuring Web Vitals.
 It is free to use, has an [API](https://developers.google.com/speed/docs/insights/v5/get-started) that can be used for automating lab measurements, and provides actionable suggestions for improving low scores.
-Tests can be run on demand against any URL, which is especially valuable in pre-production environments: since they have little or no real user traffic (and thus limited field data), lab measurements from PageSpeed Insights become the primary way to evaluate and tune performance before release.
+Tests can be run on demand against any URL, which is especially valuable in pre-production environments since they have little or no real user traffic (and thus limited field data), making lab measurements from PageSpeed Insights the primary way to evaluate and tune performance before release.

+📜&nbsp;&nbsp;The script [runpagespeed.py](https://drive.google.com/file/d/152Qi3SOqvTgIgz5niuahPtyX9pADNVa1/view?usp=sharing) leverages the PageSpeed API and was used prior to major releases for Digital Collections.

 > [!IMPORTANT]
 > Traditional performance testing metrics and Web Vitals are entirely different sets of data.
 Metrics like response time, error rate and throughput can be measured for any web service with load testing while Web Vitals are for front-end applications only and not intended for evaluating performance at varying levels of traffic.